Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 - **Velvet Fruit Extract**
 - **Hydrogel Packs**

-There was also a full options book on **Velvet Fruit Extract**.
+There was also a full European options book on **Velvet Fruit Extract**.
 All options had the same expiry, but different strikes:
 - 4,000
 - 4,500
 - 5,000